- 01. Some Advice Before You Start Studying the Arabic Language

 To begin a writing relationship with a native Arabic speaker, students can visit these sites that specialize in long-distance correspondence:

-Understanding of Arabic words, phrases and sentence structure can all be developed via this method.
+Understanding of modern standard Arabic words, phrases and sentence structure can all be developed via this method.

 What's more is that having contact with a native speakers allows you, eventually, to be able to plan a trip of total immersion with a family living in the Arab world.
 In such a scenario, students can quickly perfect their Arabic writing skills and learn alongside a native speaker.